-The principal accounting policies applied in preparing these financial statements consolidated are detailed below.
-These policies have been based on IFRS in effect as of December 31, 2012 and applied uniformly for periods presented.
+The principal accounting policies applied in preparing these interim consolidated financial statements are detailed below.
+These policies have been based on IFRS in effect as of March 31, 2013 and applied uniformly for the periods presented.

 2.1 Basis of preparation of the consolidated financial statements